-- transacting in financial markets to implement monetary policy - maintaining the infrastructure to facilitate real-time interbank payment and settlement services through RITS and the FSS - providing banking facilities for a number of government entities, including the Australian Taxation Office, Medicare and Centrelink - the provision of safe, secure and reliable Australian banknotes.
+- · the management of its people and culture, including safety and wellbeing, talent and risk culture - transacting in financial markets to implement monetary policy - · maintaining the infrastructure to facilitate real-time interbank payment and settlement services through RITS and the Fast Settlement Service - providing banking facilities for a number of government entities, including the Australian Taxation Office, Medicare and Centrelink - the provision of safe, secure and reliable Australian banknotes.

-Managing risk and innovation presents the Bank with opportunities, while also reducing possible operational failure in critical activities that can have widespread consequences.
-The Bank's Financial Markets Group, for example, executed around 32,000 transactions in 2020/21, generating an average daily settlement value of around \$21.3 billion, while RITS settles around \$196 billion every day on average.
+The Reserve Bank operates in a complex technology environment and seeks to innovate while managing risks appropriately.
+In 2021/22, the Bank executed 52,526 transactions, generating an average daily settlement value of around \$26.2 billion; RITS settles around \$202 billion every day on average.
 The risk management framework supports the identification, analysis and management of risks that could adversely affect these operations, and also promotes greater efficiencies and agility.
-These include mechanisms by which emerging risks are identified, processes and systems by which subject matter experts consider these risks, and channels that facilitate these risks being raised with executives.
+These include: mechanisms by which emerging risks are identified; processes and systems by which subject matter experts consider these risks; and channels that facilitate these risks being raised with executives.
 Various metrics are used to highlight to executives how risks are being managed and whether risks are consistent with the Bank's risk appetite.
-These metrics range, for example, from payment settlements systems availability targets to whether business resilience tests are performed regularly.
+These metrics range, for example, from availability targets for payment settlements systems to whether business resilience tests are performed regularly.